netguycode/wp-p3-profiler/readme.txt

 P3 is available on the Tools menu for each site in the network.

 == Changelog ==

+= 1.3.2 =
+ * Added a Turkish translation.
+Thanks to Hakaner!  http://hakanertr.wordpress.com/
+ * Updated some UI elements to allow for longer text strings for translations

 = 1.3.1 =
  * Fixed an error when upgrading to 1.3.x from 1.1.x and skipping the 1.2.x upgrade.